cdapio/cdap/cdap-docs/admin-manual/source/operations/cdap-ui.rst

 On the **Development** page, data and applications are displayed.
 The **Operations** page gives you views of current system and user metrics, with customizable dashboards.
 The **Management** page provides features and controls for administering the CDAP installation.

-..
-A detailed *How-To Guide* covering using the CDAP UI will be available
-.. at `Guides and Tutorials for CDAP. <http://cask.co/guides/>`__
-.. is available